$166,560Average Value$106Average Price per Sq Ft15Homes For Sale

 View GreatSchools Rating Methodology

 Located in the heart of popular Fulton, this cute home has had a lot of updates.
 The sellers replaced some walls in the basement.
-New water heater, AC unit, refrigerator, and dishwasher.
-The bathroom was modeled and fresh paint on the interior walls.
+New water heater in 2025, AC unit in 2023, furnace in 2018 and roof in 2015.
+New refrigerator and dishwasher.
+The bathroom was updated with fresh paint on the interior walls.
 New front steps and new deck in the back.
-All measurements are approximate and to be verified by buyer.
+All measurements are approximate and to be verified

 Dennis LauverColdwell Banker Howes & Jefferies REALTORS